-Our models present two types of dependent variables3.
+Our models present two types of dependent variables4.
 On the one hand, we fitted a linear mixed model to predict the percentage of hard WPQs introduced by MEPs.
-For this model, the unit of observation are the 2227 MEPs (Level-I) belonging to distinct EPGs and from 28 countries (Level-II) that have asked WPQs during the entire time of service.
-We also include this hierarchical structure into our models (specifying a level-II of observations for the 153 distinct EPG groups nested in countries, while considering the distinct legislative terms (from the 4th LT starting in 1994 to the 8th LT ending in 2019).
-On the other hand, we fitted a binomial mixed model to estimate factors determining that a WPQ is associated with a hard or a soft policy domain.
-For this model, the unit of observation are the 163.709 WPQs (Level-I) that asked by 2277 MEPs (Level-II) from 28 countries (Level-III) over 25 years.
-We take this hierarchical structure into account to specify our models.
-Because some WPQs present multiple authorship and some WPQs could not be classified, the number of WPQs is reduced to 124,078.
+For this model, the unit of observation are the 2.265 MEPs (Level-I) belonging to distinct EPGs and from 28 countries (Level-II) that have asked WPQs during the entire time of service.
+We also include this hierarchical structure into our models (specifying a level-II of observations for the 165 distinct EPG groups nested in countries, while considering the distinct legislative terms (from the 4th LT starting in 1994 to the 8th LT ending in 2019).
+For robustness-checks, we have furthermore developed a model with stacked data where each MEPs is duplicated for the five legislative terms, with repeated measures of policy specialization in each legislative terms.
+This model covers in theory 11.325 observations for the 2.265 MEPs' policy specialization measured over five legislative terms.
+As a large proportion of MEPs serve only one term in the EP (Dodeigne, Randour & Kopsch 2022), most MEPs present only a single observation of policy specialization though.
+The total number of observations is, therefore, 3.478 repeated measurement of policy

-3 Note for the reader at Bamber workshop: a better specification of the logistic models is required though, using the DV as a categorical variable predicting 'hard', 'soft' and 'neutral' categories in multilevel multinomial regressions.
+4 Note for the reader at Bamber workshop: a better specification of the logistic models is required though, using the DV as a categorical variable predicting 'hard', 'soft' and 'neutral' categories in multilevel multinomial regressions.
 Yet, such models require large computational power because of the 124.000 observations with random effects to be estimated for 2.262 MEPs from 28 countries.
 These models will be developed in another version of this contribution.